flosca/racket-tasks/README.md

-scheme-tasks
+racket-tasks
 ============
-My solutions of Scheme (Racket) tasks, written at first year of Computer Science course.
+My solutions of Racket tasks, written at first year of Computer Science course.

 Institute of Mathematics and Computer Science in Ural Federal University.
 